-- Build a child’s confidence and self-esteem by providing small manageable tasks each week that challenge and encourage children
+• Building a child’s confidence and self-esteem by providing small manageable tasks each week that challenge and encourage children.

-- Encourage curiosity and respect for the natural world which can be carried through their life and passed to others.
+• Igniting a curiosity and respect for the natural world which will be with them for life and passed on to others.

-- Allow children to take risks and make choices
+• Allowing children to take risks and make choices.

 • Encouraging positive communications between children and supporting a variety of approaches to learning